laristra/portage/test/portageapp/README.md

 ## How to Generate Gold Standard Files

-Add a new test, without the gold file at first.
-Run it, it will fail, because the gold file is not there.
+Add a new test, with an empty gold file at first.
+Run it, it will fail, because the gold file is empty.
 Copy the `fieldn.txt` from the build directory into this test directory and rename it to `field_goldn.txt`.